techidaily/site-article-posts/source/_posts/world-within-reach-the-most-exciting-psvr-games-ahead-for-2024.md

  There are creatures that you would face and fight to survive.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 3\.
 [Resident evil iv biohazard]( http://blog.us.playstation.com/2016/06/13/resident-evil-7-biohazard-on-ps4-ps-vr-january-24/ )

  This will give the fans the horror they have never experienced.
 It promises to be the stuff of nightmares.
 The setting is on plantation mansion in a world of modern times.
 The players will be sent to the abandoned farmhouse where isolation and fear seep through its wall.